ekuang7/Credit_Prediction/README.md

 - Javascript: Javascript was used to do the login, register backend as well as the backend routes.
 - CSS: CSS was used to style frontend pages for the UI.
 - HTML/express handlebars
+- MongoDB: MongoDB was used to store information about the user.
 - Flask: Flask was used to handle the backend route /predict where the model was saved using joblib into a pkl file to loaded back when /predict flask backend api is used to predict an output to send back to the frontend.

 ##Still Working On